canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 - __The individual packages.__

   CanJS is composed from over 80 individual packages.
-For example [can-component Component] is actually the [can-component](https://www.npmjs.com/package/can-component) package, housed in its own [GitHub repository](https://github.com/canjs/can-component).
-The modules within these packages are written in ES5 JavaScript and CommonJS, so they can be imported by webpack, Browserify, StealJS, and a do not require transpiling.
+For example [can-stache-element StacheElement] is actually the [can-stache-element](https://www.npmjs.com/package/can-stache-element) package, housed in its own [GitHub repository](https://github.com/canjs/can-stache-element).
+The modules within these packages are written in ES5 JavaScript and CommonJS, so they can be imported by [webpack](https://webpack.js.org/), [Browserify](http://browserify.org/), [StealJS](https://stealjs.com/), and a do not require transpiling.

   Apps that need long-term flexibility should install these packages directly.
 Direct installation means you can upgrade a small part of CanJS when needed.